ngen-brett/gitlab-ce/doc/development/fe_guide/index.md

 Be wary of [the limitations that come with using Hamlit][hamlit-limits].
 We also use [SCSS][scss] and plain JavaScript with modern ECMAScript standards supported through [Babel][babel] and ES module support through [webpack][webpack].

-### Initiatives

-Current high-level frontend goals are listed on [Frontend Epics](https://gitlab.com/groups/gitlab-org/-/epics?label_name%5B%5D=frontend).

-### Javascript development

-[Vue.js][vue] is used for particularly advanced, dynamic elements and based on previous iterations [jQuery][jquery] is used in lot of places through the application's JavaScript.

-We also use [Axios][axios] to handle all of our network requests.

-We also utilize [webpack][webpack] to handle the bundling, minification, and compression of our assets.

 Working with our frontend assets requires Node (v8.10.0 or greater) and Yarn (v1.10.0 or greater).
 You can find information on how to install these on our [installation guide][install].